Politiwatch/privacyspy/TERMS_AND_PRIVACY.md

 1. The materials on PrivacySpy (Politiwatch, Inc.)'s website are provided on an 'as is' basis.
 PrivacySpy (Politiwatch, Inc.) makes no warranties, expressed or implied, and hereby disclaims and negates all other warranties including, without limitation, implied warranties or conditions of merchantability, fitness for a particular purpose, or non-infringement of intellectual property or other violation of rights.
 2. The materials on PrivacySpy (Politiwatch, Inc.)'s website are not legal advice.
 PrivacySpy does not provide legal advice in any capacity.
 3. Further, PrivacySpy (Politiwatch, Inc.) does not warrant or make any representations concerning the accuracy, likely results, or reliability of the use of the materials on its website or otherwise relating to such materials or on any sites linked to this site.
 4. Some of the content on PrivacySpy is user-generated.
-While PrivacySpy will make a good-faith effort to moderate its user generated content, it is not responsible for it.
+While PrivacySpy will make a good-faith effort to moderate its user-generated content, it is not responsible for it.
 (If you find something that shouldn't be here, please [let us know](mailto:secure@politiwatch.org) immediately.)

 ### 4\.
 Limitations